Transition Points Podcast

 I asked him about forming study groups during his time in the school of engineering and he said:

 Like Emma, Ray and Cam were in rigorous Engineering programs at large state universities.
-Cam's perspective on peer networks within the school of engineering was similar to Ray's.
+Cam's perspective on peer networks within the school of engineering was similar to Ray's perspective.
 Cam, who identifies as a white man, explained the impossibility of getting through such a rigorous program without a supportive peer group-something Emma explained was exactly her experience.

-Many of our participants were in school during the COVID19 Pandemic and the corresponding periods of remote learning.
+Many of our participants were in school during the COVID-19 Pandemic and the corresponding periods of remote learning.
 Talking to participants about these experiences presented us with an interesting natural experiment.
 Participants like Cam experienced the contrast between having a strong peer network within his major during undergrad to having to do much of his Master's in Mechanical Engineering program in isolation.
 I asked him about this shift.

 Implications

-Positive youth development (PYD) programs rightfully focus on the positive aspects of what youth bring to an experience and what they can achieve.
-However, more work may need to be done to prepare them for situations without the kind of scaffolded support Positive youth Development programs, like the Science Minors and Achievers program, offer.
+Positive youth development (PYD) programs focus on the positive aspects of what youth bring to an experience and what they can achieve.
+However, more work may need to be done to prepare them for situations without the kind of scaffolded support Positive Youth Development programs, like the Science Minors and Achievers program, offer.
 Certainly, more research needs to be done about the transition from high school to college for these young adults.

 Conclusion

-While in this episode we compared how Achievers felt about their peers within [Griffin] MSI and then some of their experiences with peer groups in college, in another episode, we go into how Achievers felt staff in the program helped to provide a supportive community.
+While in this episode we compared how Achievers felt about their peers within [Griffin] MSI and then some of their experiences with peer groups in college.
+In another episode, we go into how Achievers felt staff in the program helped to provide a supportive community.
 We also get into how this type of support may have been lacking for some participants in college.

 In our episode on belonging, we discuss more broadly, a sense of belonging to communities inside and outside of the Museum.
 In that episode we dig deeper into how feeling a sense of belonging to communities, or rather, feeling the absence of this, affected some of our Black Women-identifying participants in particular.
 We focused on these participants because of the stark contrast between their experiences in college, and the experiences our participants described while in the Science Minors and Achievers program.

-Our episode on Skill Building for Success focuses more on how other features of the program helped participants to build skills that set them apart from their peers in college or in their careers.
-In our episode on Meaningful Opportunities, we'll talk a little bit more about how our participants felt they were able to use science education to impact their communities.
+Our episode on skill building for success, focuses more on how other features of the program helped participants to build skills that set them apart from their peers in college or in their careers.
+In our episode on meaningful opportunities, we'll talk a little bit more about how our participants felt they were able to use science education to impact their communities.

 Acknowledgements